zehroque21/datalake/README.md

-# DataLake AWS - Data Engineering Platform
+# DataLake AWS - Modern Data Engineering Platform

 🌐 **[Visit the project page](https://zehroque21.github.io/datalake/)** for a complete overview of the solution.